HindrikStegenga/fhe-toolkit-macos/README.md

 Instructions:

 Download dependencies and set up the toolkit.
-See instructions on fhe-toolkit github Open Xcode
+See instructions on fhe-toolkit github for further clarification.

+* Open Xcode
-Add the BGV-Adder target.
+* Add the BGV-Adder target.
-Run it
+* Run it

 Made by: